 Another aspect of Real Estate Photography in Oklahoma that is becoming more and more popular is to include a video clip of the home.
 As much as people dislike commercials on television, they are programmed to them.
-A video gives a potential buyer the opportunity to view numerous properties without having to drive to each location.
-Those videos assist buyers to narrow their focus on the homes that have sparked their interest.
-This isn’t just for the big, expensive mansions anymore, drones have made outdoor videos affordable to almost every price range of homes.
+A video allows a potential buyer to view numerous properties without having to drive to each location.
+Those videos assist buyers in narrowing their focus on the homes that have sparked their interest.
+Video isn’t just for the big, expensive mansions anymore, drones have made outdoor videos affordable to almost every price range of homes.

-One client of ours had put his own photos of his home in on Zillow.
-A problem that he faced was the front of his home was blocked with three very large trees.
+One photography client of ours had put photos he took of his home on Zillow.
+A problem that he faced was the front of his house was blocked with three huge trees.
 He did a search about drone photography and discovered that was the answer to his dilemma.
-Not only did we provide professional drone videos and photos of the outside of his home, we also photographed the interior.
-Once we uploaded the video to his Zillow account, he said the views skyrocketed.
+Not only did we provide professional drone videos and photos of the outside of his home, but we also photographed the interior.
+Once the video was uploaded to his Zillow account, he said the views of his home skyrocketed.
 It makes good sense to realize that the more views you get, you have a better chance of selling your home faster.
 One important fact to remember is that if you use a drone for commercial purposes, the FAA Title 14 Code of Federal Regulations Part 107 requires you to have obtained a Remote Pilot Certificate for operating small Unmanned Aircraft System.

 You Never Get a Second Chance to Make a First Impression

-This saying holds true in almost every aspect of life, whether is asking a person out for a date, interviewing for a job or selling your home.
+This saying holds in almost every aspect of life, whether asking someone out for a date, interviewing for a job, or selling your home.
 If you are going to go to the expense of professional photos, give your best shot!
 Here are just a few tips to consider.

 Remove clutter.
-Nothing distracts in real estate photography than clutter.
+Nothing is more distracting in real estate photos than clutter.
 A potential buyer cannot discern or appreciate what the home looks like with junk everywhere.
 One goal is for buyers to have the ability to imagine what their furniture would look like in your home.
-Also with all the clutter, buyers will have the impressive that the home has not been very well maintained.
+Also, with all the clutter, buyers will have the impression that the home has not been very well maintained.
 That could cause them to worry about the heat and air system, whether or not filters have been replaced regularly.

-Since you are hoping to move in the very near future, consider packing some of the loose stuff laying into moving boxes.
+Since you are hoping to move very soon, consider packing some of the loose stuff laying into moving boxes.
 That gives your home a better presentation and gets you ahead of the game when it comes time to move.
 You might even consider removing some of your furniture to give the home a more open, inviting atmosphere.
-You don’t want the home to look abandoned but just the bare minimum makes better environment for photography.
+You don’t want the home to look abandoned, but just the bare minimum makes a better environment for photography.

-Another important place to look at is the backyard.
+Another essential place to look at is the backyard.
 If you have allowed things to stack up and begin to show rust or become weathered, either take advantage of a big trash day or clean up the items and make them look like that are useful.
-Don’t allow you backyard to look like a junkyard.
+Don’t allow your backyard to look like a junkyard.

 Look carefully over the walls in your home.
 Repair holes in walls clean smudges, or paint if necessary, and clean or replace electric wall plates that are old and dirty.
-Those are inexpensive things that left undone, while turn away potential buyers.
+Those are inexpensive things that left undone while turning away potential buyers.

 Lighting is essential to photography, and having fixtures with bulbs missing or not working, not only make it difficult, but that deficiencies stand out in the pictures.
 Again this will eliminate potential buyers from coming to look at your home.
 Only a small portion of buyers is looking for a fixer-upper.

-This will date your photos and if it takes an extended time for your home to sale, decorations can subtly make buyers think that the home has been available for months.
+This will date your photos, and if it takes an extended time for your home to sell, decorations can subtly make buyers think that the home has been available for months.
 This will give some the idea that they can offer a low bid for the home and get a better price, which may cost you a lot of money.